Towards Inadequately Pre-trained Models in Transfer Learning: Discussion and Future Work

-From a different perspective, we regard the main components as containing low frequency knowledge of the feature, and the residual components as the carrier of high frequency information.
+From a different perspective, we regard the main components as containing low-frequency knowledge of the feature, and the residual components as the carrier of high-frequency information.
 This makes sense since the residual components are generated from smaller 20$\%$ singular values, which are of high variation.
-In this way, our discoveries are also consistent with what have been well studied in training mechanism of deep neural networks that the deep models learn low frequency components before capturing high frequency ones\cite{xu2019frequency,xu2019training}.
+In this way, our discoveries are also consistent with what has been well studied in the training mechanism of deep neural networks that the deep models learn low-frequency components before capturing high-frequency ones\cite{xu2019frequency,xu2019training}.

 However, there are still some phenomena beyond our explanation in Table~\ref{svd_cifar_mnist}.
-For example, since the performance of $\boldsymbol{F_m}$ decrease with more pre-training (from 88.24$\%$ to 58.74$\%$), what makes it grow much faster (40.34$\%$ vs. 11.02$\%$), though the accuracy is a little bit lower (99.08$\%$ vs. 99.30$\%$), when trained with target data?
-It is attractive to keep investigating the correspondence between different spectral components and different learning stage (e.g., early or late in pre-training, pre-training or fine-tuning).
+For example, since the performance of $\boldsymbol{F_m}$ decreases with more pre-training (from 88.24$\%$ to 58.74$\%$), what makes it grow much faster (40.34$\%$ vs. 11.02$\%$), though the accuracy is a little bit lower (99.08$\%$ vs. 99.30$\%$) when trained with target data?
+It is attractive to keep investigating the correspondence between different spectral components and different learning stages (e.g., early or late in pre-training, pre-training, or fine-tuning).
 We believe such research is beneficial for designing new regularizers for better transfer learning.
-Furthermore, whether it is the same case in other pre-training paradigm, such as contrastive self-supervised learning, also deserves to be learned.
-And new assessment tools should be developed since the SOTA LogME fails to select the best pre-training checkpoint.
-We leave these topics to future work.
+Meanwhile, new assessment tools should be developed in the future since recent advanced methods cannot precisely select the best pre-training checkpoint during the same pre-training process.

+Furthermore, how such mechanism work in self-supervised learning is also an interesting topic.
+We provide the results of self-supervised pre-training with MoCo-v2~\cite{chen2020improved} in Figure~\ref{fig:ssl_exp}.
+The results illustrate that, for FE, self-supervised pre-training does not obey the rules in the supervised case.
+We hypothesize that self-supervision, which is operated without explicit labels, alleviates the domain gap between source and target since it focuses more on learning an invariant mapping within the same training sample.
+Due to the page limit, we will investigate this difference between the two pre-training paradigms in future work.

+\textbf{Acknowledgements.} This research was supported by National Natural Science Foundation of China (NO.62106272), the Young Elite Scientists Sponsorship Program by CAST (2021QNRC001), in part by the Research Funds of Renmin University of China (NO. 21XNLG17) and Public Computing Cloud, Renmin University of China.